 Social influencers are flooding the digital universe – and for good reason.
-Influencers are one of the most powerful social media trends, especially on Instagram, because they are able to grab the audience’s attention and add that much-needed dose of authenticity to the branded content.
+Influencers, whether they are micro influencers, macro, or celebrity, are one of the most powerful social media trends (especially on Instagram), because they are able to grab the audience’s attention and add that much-needed dose of authenticity to the branded content.

 The idea behind this marketing tactic is simple: influencers build a base of loyal followers who trust them much more than businesses, brands, and companies.
 This is exactly what makes influencer marketing so productive and able to return as much as $6.50 for every $1 spent.